Celebrating National PlayDay

 Therapy aside, in our everyday lives so many of us are on the go so much that free-play may not have its place in our day-to-day lives as much as it should.

-Although we are celebrating National Playday on 1st August, it’s also important to remember that play has so many benefits that we should be playing with our children on a daily basis and encouraging their creativity.
+Although we are celebrating National Playday today, it’s also important to remember that play has so many benefits that we should be playing with our children on a daily basis and encouraging their creativity.

 As Albert Einstein once said: Play is the highest form of research.